CoffeeAndConvexity/LayeredGraphGamesGenerators/README.md

 ## Real-World Map Support

-Each script supports the use of real-world maps via the `osmnx` library.
-This feature allows users to simulate the games on real urban environments, enhancing the applicability of the models.
+Each generator supports the use of real-world maps via the `osmnx` library.
+This feature allows users to simulate the games on real urban environments.
 The maps are converted into graph representations, where nodes represent intersections or important locations, and edges represent roads or pathways.

 ## Dependencies